-Standards and Acts quoted are current at the time of writing: the prevailing versions of these shall be used at the time of design and installation
+(f) Standards and Acts quoted are current at the time of writing: the prevailing versions of these shall be used at the time of design and installation

-2. TEACHING SPACES:
+3. TEACHING SPACES

-For the purposes of this document a teaching space is any room where formal teaching takes place.
-In Primary schools these include classrooms, special education tuition rooms, multi purpose room, library, learning support rooms and the general purpose room.
+(a) For the purposes of this document a teaching space is any room where formal teaching takes place.
+In Primary schools these include classrooms, special education tuition rooms, multi-purpose room, library, learning support rooms and the general purpose room.
 Examples of rooms that are not considered teaching spaces are offices, staff room, stores.

-3. DAYLIGHT DISTRIBUTION:
+4. DAYLIGHT DISTRIBUTION

-Good quality daylight distribution is required in each teaching space, office etc with the average daylight factor for each room to be a minimum of 4.5% with the emphasis on an even light distribution through the space.

-In other occupied areas such as the Staff Room, Administration Office etc an average daylight factor of 4.5% while desirable is not critical if not achievable.
-These areas shall have reasonable daylight levels.

-In considering windowsill heights in teaching spaces two key issues to be taken into account are (a) that wall space is at a premium and (b) the optimum location for radiators for efficient draught free operation is the area under the windows.
+- (a) Good quality daylight distribution is required in each teaching space, office etc with the average daylight factor for each room to be a minimum of 4.5% with the emphasis on an even light distribution through the space. - (b) It should be noted that there is no significant additional value to average daylight factors above 4.5%.
+Higher levels just lead to unnecessary heat gains and losses. - (c) In other occupied areas such as the Staff Room, Administration Office etc an average daylight factor of 4.5% while desirable is not critical if not achievable.
+These areas shall have reasonable daylight levels. - (d) In considering windowsill heights in teaching spaces two key issues to be taken into account are (a) that wall space is at a premium and (b) the optimum location for radiators for efficient draught free operation is the area under the windows.
 Bearing these in mind and the need to avail of standard commercial radiators sizes, the windowsill heights in the radiator zone shall be a minimum of 700mm above the finished floor level.
 If the full window zone is not taken up by radiators it may be possible to lower the windowsill height in the part of the window zone that has no radiators.
-This zone should not have glazing below skirting height and should not have opening sections below 700mm.

-Elsewhere they shall be as outlined in TGD - 002.

-Computer calculations must be used during the design process for day lighting to ensure compliance.

-A schedule of all rooms and associated daylight factor is to be provided as part of the Stage 2A submission.
+This zone should not have glazing below skirting height and should not have opening sections below 700mm. - (e) Elsewhere they shall be as outlined in TGD-002. - (f) Computer calculations must be used during the design process for day lighting to ensure compliance. - (g) A schedule of all rooms and associated daylight factor is to be provided as part of the Stage 2A submission.

-In calculating the above daylight factor in a classroom the computer areas and the area 700mm in front of the storage wall, if provided, may be excluded.

-If rooms must be north facing due to site restrictions efforts should be made to achieve solar penetration to the rooms.
+- (h) In calculating the above daylight factor in a classroom the computer areas and the area 700mm in front of the storage wall, if provided, may be excluded. - (i) If rooms must be north facing due to site restrictions efforts should be made to achieve solar penetration to the rooms.

-4. NATURAL VENTILATION & OVERHEATING:
+5. NATURAL VENTILATION & OVERHEATING